Addepar/ember-table/tests/dummy/app/pods/docs/guides/main/table-meta-data/template.md

 related to a particular cell, column, or row.
 A good example of this is cell selection, like in Excel.

-When you click a cell in excel, the row, column, and cell are all marked as active to show the user where they are in the table.
+When you click a cell in Excel, the row, column, and cell are all marked as active to show the user where they are in the table.
 Ember Table does _not_ have this functionality out of the box - let's see how we would implement it with meta objects: